qibebt-bioinfo/meta-storms/README.md

 | **q_id_0** | Healthy       | 0.75      | Disease       | 0.25      |
 | **q_id_1** | Disease       | 0.72      | Healthy       | 0.28      |

-In the output above, the first query sample (q_id_0) is predicted as “Healthy” with a score of 0.75, and “Disease” with a score of 0.25.
+In the output above, the first query sample (q_id_0) is predicted as "Healthy” with a score of 0.75, and "Disease” with a score of 0.25.
 The predicted meta-data are sorted by their scores.

 The number of predicted meta-data is assigned by parameter -r, and default is 1 (i.e., only reporting the predicted meta-data with the highest score).